isbeorn/nina.docs/docs/tabs/equipment/rotator.md

 ![Rotator](../../images/tabs/equipment_rotator.png)

 1. Rotator information
+2. Reverse the direction of the rotator (if available).
+Enable this option, when the rotator moves into the wrong direction during centering and rotation.
+This is for example required on setups like a Hyperstar where the horizontal image axis is flipped.
-2. Move the rotator to the selected angle
+3. Move the rotator to the selected angle

+!!! note
+The rotator angle will be synced to the sky angle after a center+rotation happened and will display the sky angle instead of the mechanical angle instead.

 ## Manual Rotator